-Our 5th Annual Counter-Insider Threat Symposium will bring together senior-level officials from the US Government and Industry to discuss the advancement of policies, operations, and technologies designed to detect, deter and defend against insider threats.
+Our 6th Annual Counter-Insider Threat Symposium will bring together senior level officials from the US Government and Industry to discuss the evolving policies, operations, and technologies needed to move towards robust situational management in order to detect, deter and defend against insider risks.

 As the threat landscape continues to expand so must insider threat program strategies, procedures and supporting technologies.
 From accounting for new and increased stressors on employees enhanced through the pandemic, the growing reach and sophistication of technical and social strategies of adversaries, expanding reach and scope of acts of economic espionage, to vulnerabilities with remote workforces, federal agencies and stakeholders need to ensure they are sharing best practices with one another in order to advance their respective insider threat programs.

 Forecasts by Type (Standalone Insurance, Packaged Insurance) by Cyber Event (Data-Malicious Breach, Unauthorised/Unintentional Disclosure, Physical Damage, Website Disruption, Phishing/Spoofing, Skimming/Tampering) by Coverage (Data Breach, Data Loss, Denial of Service/Down-time, Ransomware Attacks, Other Coverage) by Liability (Data Protection and Cyber Liability, Media Liability, Wrongful Data Collection, Infringement/Defamatory Content, Violation of Notification Obligations, Other Liability) by End-User (Financial Institutions, IT and ITES, Telecom Industry, Energy & Utilities, Media & Entertainment, Other) AND Regional and Leading National Market Analysis PLUS Analysis of Leading Cyber Insurance Companies AND COVID-19 Recovery ScenariosDownload free sample pages